Rupok-Koiry/ecom-react-ecommerce/readme.md

-# Drive Now - Car Rental System
+# E-coom

-Welcome to **Drive Now**!
-This guide will help you set up and run both the server and client sides of the Car Rental System application locally on your machine.
+Welcome to **E-coom**!
+This guide will help you set up and run both the server and client sides of the E-coom E-Commerce application locally on your machine.

 ## Table of Contents